ootsuha/Hachi/README.md

         // Add command options here
     }

+    @Override
-    @Override public void run(final HachiCommandRequest r) {
+    public void run(final HachiCommandRequest r) {
         // Do stuff here
     }
 }
 ```

-Alternatively, you can extend `HachiStringCommand` or `HachiEmbedCommand` if the
+Additionally, you can implement `HachiStringCommand` or `HachiEmbedCommand` if
-command results in a `String` or `MessageEmbed` response from the bot respectively.
+the command results in a `String` or `MessageEmbed` response from the bot
+respectively.